September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 That question was startling.

-“You had a dream, right?
-Now, what did he like…?
-Right, the world coming to an end.”
+“You had the dream, right, the world coming to an end?”

 Rose didn’t move.
 Was that all he knew?

 “Malik Flask knew someone would want to save it.
-Like me, all about delegation, Flask.”
+Like me, all about delegation, Flask.
+It’s the game he likes.
+World domination.
+You’re just caught in the web.”

 Her fist tightened around the coin reflexively.
 She was here to do one thing.
-The thought and the action helped to ground her, remind her that nothing else was left to matter.
+The thought and this action helped to ground her, remind her that nothing was left to matter.

 Rose turned her coin over onto the back of her hand.
 Tails.
 Again…